Mayfly277/mayfly277.github.io/_posts/2024-03-23-SCCM-LAB-part0x0.md

 Some time ago i discovered the work of some researchers about SCCM, i was very interested by their research and as i reading i thought that i really need a lab to test all these cool attacks !

+Thanks a lot to my colleague Issam ([@KenjiEndo15](https://twitter.com/KenjiEndo15)), who start the project and provide me some of ansible roles to start from !

 After few ~~hours~~, ~~days~~, weeks of install, ansible recipe creation, try and retry.
 I am glad to announce a new lab on the [GOAD project](https://github.com/Orange-Cyberdefense/GOAD) : **SCCM**

 This lab was created with the inspiration to test the following resources :